 - Single-use plastic beverage stirrers.

 - Single-use food containers made of expanded polystyrene.

-- Single-use cups made of expanded polystyrene.
+- Single-use cups and lids made of expanded polystyrene.

 The regulations also make it unlawful to supply commercially the items below.
 These items are subject to exemptions which allow them to be supplied in particular settings and circumstances:

 Plastic straws are a vital accessibility aid for some people to eat and drink independently and, for this reason, the upcoming ban on single-use plastics in Scotland includes a critical exemption in support of this.
 Access to plastic straws is protected for those who need them and they can be made available on request in certain settings such as pharmacies and hospitality premises.